bcoles/kasld/docs/kaslr.md

 When KASLR is disabled, the kernel loads at a fixed virtual address — the "default text base."
 This address is determined by the architecture's linker script, Kconfig options, or hardware memory map.
-When KASLR is enabled, the kernel is placed at `default + N × IMAGE_ALIGN`, where N is chosen randomly within the architecture's valid range. `IMAGE_ALIGN` is therefore the randomization granularity: each possible position is one "KASLR slot."
+When KASLR is enabled, the kernel is placed at `default + N × grain`, where N is chosen randomly within the architecture's valid range and `grain` is the spacing its placement code steps
+by: each possible position is one "KASLR slot."
+That spacing is at least the alignment the architecture guarantees for `_text` and can be coarser, so the table below states the two separately.

 The table is the kernel's compile-time default — the address the image lands at when no relocation occurs.
 On relocating architectures (every